-Students will be given some study time at school to get their work done, but when work is brought home, you as the parents must see that it gets completed.
+Students will be generally have time at school to complete assigned work, but when work is brought home, parents must see that it gets completed.
 A certain time set aside in the evening hours is still the best time to complete homework assignments.
 Please take special interest in your student's memory work and help them learn it.
 This also gives you an excellent opportunity to review scripture passages and discuss them with your student.
 Please make every effort to inform your student's teacher if your child is unable to complete a homework assignment.